raiffeisensoftware/build-your-own-radar/README.md

 ***Note:*** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your configuration.

-### Protected Sheets

-If the sheet is protected, user will be prompted to enter credentials.
-User has to allow access to view the sheet in the google authentication prompt dialog.
-The radar will be drawn after successful authentication.

-***Note:*** If the logged in user do not have access to the sheet, user will be provided an option to switch the account.

 ### More complex usage

 To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js) or CSV, or you can also insert all your data straight into the code.

-The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV, so refer to their documentation for more advanced interaction.
-The input data is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.